jchook/s3-upload/README.md

 # S3 Upload

-`s3-upload` lets you easily upload files to the cloud for free.

 Replace [CloudApp](https://www.getcloudapp.com/) and [Droplr](https://droplr.com/) for **sharing files, screenshots, and videos** with friends and co-workers.

 With a little set-up, you can: